zeelpatel7/Trading-System/README.md

 python scripts/check_balance.py
 ```

-## Running the TCP Client
+## Running the TCP Client (No API Keys Required)
 The **TCP client** connects to the server to receive real-time market data and execute trades based on a predefined strategy.
-The market data is **mocked** to be real-time by streaming historical prices from a CSV file at a controlled interval.
+Unlike the Alpaca-based scripts, the TCP client does not require API keys because it uses historical market data streamed from a CSV file.

 ### 1️⃣ Start the Server (in a dedicated terminal)
 Before running the client, ensure the **TCP server** is running and streaming data.
 The server reads from the historical CSV file and sends price updates to connected clients in a simulated real-time manner.